gekatateam/neptunus/docs/DATA_MODEL.md

  - **Labels** - an event metadata map, which are used for routing with routing key; think of this as an event headers.
  - **Tags** - list of **unique** event attributes, which also can be used for routing; plugins adds special tags, e.g. `::starlark_processing_failed` when an error occurs.
 - **Errors** - list of errors occurring in a pipeline; plugins add errors to an event if something goes wrong.
-- **Fields** - an event payload, data map, that is filling by parsers; it is essentially the body of an event.
+- **Data** - an event payload, map or slice, that is filling by parsers; it is essentially the body of an event.

 Also, each event has a **UUID** field that is randomly generated.
 This field is for internal use only and may be useful as an unique identifier.